Spitfire (character): Powers and abilities

 Jacqueline received superhuman powers as a result of a mutagenic reaction to a vampiric bite by the original Baron Blood, and a subsequent transfusion of artificial blood from the original Human Torch.
 As Spitfire, she possesses the ability to run at lightning-fast speeds, with reflexes, reactions, coordination, agility, and endurance to match.
 When she runs, a trail of non-damaging fire appears behind her.
 She can create cyclones by running in circles, and can run up walls and across water.
 Her skin is also hardened to withstand the rigors of such speed, providing a type of body armor, and her costume is synthetic stretch fabric chemically treated for protection from friction and other hazards of superhuman speed.

 In the years after World War II, as Spitfire aged she ceased the use of her superhuman speed.
 Due to a second transfusion of artificial blood from the original Human Torch, Spitfire today has the body of a teenage girl, although she is chronologically many decades older.
 Her hair was originally still white from age, but it began turning blonde again.

 It is said by the mutant sorceress, Selene, that Spitfire seems to possess a mutant regenerative power triggered by her transfusion of synthetic blood.
 With intensive study of her metabolism, blood stream, and glandular system, Selene hoped to one day duplicate the process.

 She has some vampire abilities including fangs that appear when she is angry.
 However, she feels no blood lust and has no need to drink blood.
-She has shown superhuman strength sufficient enough to break a sword made out of titanium and also displayed a healing factor, as she was able to heal a broken back and ribs in a few panels.
+She has shown superhuman strength sufficient to break a sword made out of titanium, and also displayed a healing factor, as she was able to heal a broken back and ribs in a few panels.

 Spitfire is a trained airplane pilot and exceptional athlete and hand-to-hand combatant, utilizing her ability to move at superhuman speeds, due to training by the original Union Jack and Captain America.